asokratis/python-currency-anywhere/README.md

 * **apiaccesskey**: Register for an API Key at [Fixer](https://fixer.io)

 ### Optional Parameters
 * **datelist**: Date list where each date is in YYYY-MM-DD format.
 Used for retrieving exchange rate within the time points specified in date list.
+If not specified, uses today's date **[1]**.
 * **currencynamelist**: Currency name list where each currency name represents a wildcard for matching any currencies from currency dictionary found within [currency configurations](currency_configurations.py)
 * **symbollist**: Currency symbol list where each currency symbol must match to any currency symbols from currency dictionary found within [currency configurations](currency_configurations.py) (case insensitive)
 * **basecurrency**: Currency base for calculating the exchange rate represented as currency code.
 * **amount**: The amount to be converted from the base currency.
 Amount can be between the values of one hundredth to one million and is rounded to the nearest hundredth.
 * **daysinterval**: Determines the number of consecutive days from parameter datelist for retrieving exchange rate within those dates.
-In order for daysinterval to take effect, it must be a positive number while only one date is specified in datelist.
+In order for daysinterval to take effect, only one date should be specified in datelist.

+**[1]** Today's date is based on your computer's time zone.
+Fixer may not have available data for today's date if your timezone is more ahead than others.
+In those instances, it is recommended to specify a date explicitly by using the parameter datelist.

 ### Flag Parameters
 * **debug**: Prints helpful information for debugging.